 of the intermountain west.
 Publicly available information will be used to measure

-different land tenure types.
+to different land tenure types.
 This research will

-use databases to map indicators of human development and economic well-being in terms of different types of land tenure on the Crow Reservation and produce a GIS map to see if there are discernible patterns of indicators tied to land tenure types.
+use databases to map indicators of human development and economic well-being in terms of different types of land tenure on the Blackfeet Reservation and produce a GIS map to see if there are discernible patterns of indicators tied to land tenure types.

 Paul Sturman, Frank Kerins, and Omar Shehryar

 Center for Biofilm Engineering

 Associate Professors, Jake Jabs College of Business & Entrepreneurship